Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

 \subsection{Results}

 Figure \ref{fig: results} and Table \ref{tab:study_results} summarize our results.
-We analyzed continuous measures using a one-way repeated-measures ANOVA, followed by Holm-corrected paired t-tests for post hoc pairwise comparisons.
-Success rate is a discrete measure and was analyzed using Friedman test followed by Holm-corrected Wilcoxon signed-rank tests.
+We analyzed continuous measures with a one-way repeated-measures ANOVA, followed by Holm-corrected paired t-tests.
+We analyzed success rate with a Friedman test followed by Holm-corrected Wilcoxon signed-rank tests.

-\textit{Task Performance} -- Our results indicate that Stiffness Copilot consistently led to smaller contact force compared to the high stiffness condition across all three manipulation tasks (all $p{<}.05$ and Cohen's $d {>}.6$).
-In addition, Stiffness Copilot achieved higher success rates than the high-stiffness condition across tasks, with significant differences for Vase Wiping and Door Opening ($p{<}.01$ for both) but not for Peg-in-Hole insertion.
-One possible explanation is that peg-in-hole insertion is more perception-limited, requiring precise visual alignment before insertion.
-This perceptual bottleneck may dominate performance and reduce the observable impact of robot impedance.
-Compared to the low stiffness robot, Stiffness Copilot reduced task time across all tasks, with significant reductions for Peg-in-Hole and Cabinet Opening (both $p{<}.05$ and $d{>}.8$), but not for Vase Wiping ($p{=}.091$ and $d{=}.72$).
-We attribute the non-significant result to reduced statistical power, as only $n{=}9$ participants were included in the time analysis for that task after excluding participants who failed all three trials (more details in \cref{sec:measures}).
+\textit{Task Performance} -- Stiffness Copilot led to smaller contact forces than the high-stiffness condition across all three tasks (all $p{<}.05$ and Cohen's $d {>}.6$).
+It also achieved higher success rates than high stiffness across tasks, with significant differences for Vase Wiping and Door Opening ($p{<}.01$ for both), but not for Peg-in-Hole insertion.
+One possible explanation is that peg-in-hole insertion is more perception-limited and requires precise visual alignment before insertion.
+This bottleneck may dominate performance and reduce the observable impact of robot impedance.
+Compared to low stiffness, Stiffness Copilot reduced task time across all tasks, with significant reductions for Peg-in-Hole and Cabinet Opening (both $p{<}.05$ and $d{>}.8$), but not for Vase Wiping ($p{=}.091$ and $d{=}.72$).
+We attribute this non-significant result to reduced statistical power, as only $n{=}9$ participants were included in the time analysis after excluding participants who failed all three trials (see \cref{sec:measures}).

-\textit{User Perception} -- Our results revealed that participants perceived the robot with Stiffness Copilot to be significantly more under control, predictable, fluent, and trustworthy, and have significantly lower workload (all $p{<}.05$) with medium-to-large effect sizes (all $d{>}.6$), compared to both the high stiffness and low stiffness robot.
+\textit{User Perception} -- Our results revealed that participants perceived the robot with Stiffness Copilot as significantly more under control, predictable, fluent, and trustworthy, and reported significantly lower workload (all $p{<}.05$) with medium-to-large effect sizes (all $d{>}.6$), compared to both the high stiffness and low stiffness robot.